capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/system-architecture/Component Descriptions.md

 **Firebase** provides authentication and a NoSQL database (Firestore) for real-time data management.

 - **Authentication**: Firebase Authentication handles user sessions and login/logout functionality, especially with Google Sign-In.
-- **Database**: Firestore enables storing and syncing user data in real time, allowing components like `BackEndTest` to fetch and display data dynamically.
+- **Database**: Firestore enables storing and syncing user data in real time, allowing components like `QuestionArea` to fetch and display data dynamically.

 ---